 - Are you board certified?
 If not, why?

 - What style of manipulation do you practice?

-Ideally you want to find someone who specializes in "Osteopathy" (Osteopathic Manipulation).
-A recent board certification in osteopathic manipulation (NMM/OMM) has been offered.
-Individuals with this board certification should be highly qualified in practice.
-My bias is towards finding a practioner who uses Cranial Manipulation with all of their patients, and has received a "Recognition of Proficiency" from The Osteopathic Cranial Academy
+Ideally you want to find someone who specializes in “Osteopathy” (Osteopathic Manipulation).
+Board certification in osteopathic manipulation (NMM/OMM) has become the recent standard, however, older physicians (like myself) who specialize in osteopathy may have been in training prior to the establishment of board certification.
+I recommend finding a practioner who uses Cranial Manipulation with all of their patients, and has received a “Recognition of Proficiency” from The Osteopathic Cranial Academy

 Outside the United States

-In the early 1900s John Martin Littlejohn came from Great Britain to study Osteopathy with Dr. A.T.
+In the early 1900s John Martin Littlejohn MD came from Great Britain to study Osteopathy with Dr. A.T.
 Still in Kirksville, Missouri.
-He and his brothers founded the Chicago College of Osteopathic Medicine.
-Dr. Littlejohn then moved back to England in 1913 and started the British School of Osteopathy.
-Dr. Littlejohn expanded the practice of Osteopathy outside the US, to Europe and Australia, and more recently throughout the world.
-These Non-Physician Osteopathic Traditions have provided significant contributions to the art and science of Osteopathy.
+He and his brothers then founded the Chicago College of Osteopathic Medicine.
+In 1913 Dr. Littlejohn moved back to England and began teaching osteopathy to non-physicians, through the British School of Osteopathy.

-Though Osteopaths outside of the United States also have a DO degree, they are Diplomats of Osteopathy (vs. Doctors of Osteopathy).
-They do not train in hospitals, cannot prescribe medications, nor perform surgery.
+While non-physician Osteopaths outside of the United States also have a DO degree, their DO degree is a “Diplomat of Osteopathy” (vs. Doctors of Osteopathy).
+Non-physician Osteopaths do not train in hospitals, cannot prescribe medications, nor perform surgery.
 Their focus is the practice of Osteopathic Manipulation.